PatrickHoward/PatrickHoward/README.md

 Feel free to take a look at my [Resume](https://www.icloud.com/iclouddrive/06Kp1PSRpwh-xFHn6TrXHAkVw#PMHResume%5FPublic)

 ### 📦 Projects
+#### Crimson Court (Website WIP) - A backstabbing card game with a secret timer!
+I'll be taking care of development and seeing it from inception all the way to a completed game.
+Planned targets are for Windows, Mac, Linux, iOS, and Android.
+Game design by [BKGameDesign](https://github.com/BKGameDesign) and art by [LexyAlfman](https://github.com/lexyalfman)!
 #### [Deckforge](https://Deckforge.com) - Deckbuilding card game that has customizable card-art.
 I helped in ~~improving~~ rewriting the existing codebase from the ground up for multiplayer
 #### [Plumber](https://github.com/PatrickHoward/plumber) - Quick little tool I'm hacking together right now to help streamline pushing builds to Steam.
 #### [Strife.Engine](https://github.com/Strife-AI/Strife.Engine) - 2D Game engine built and optimized for machine learning and artifiical intelligence!
 Built with [Strife AI](https://github.com/Strife-AI)